OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/salesforce.md

 </OwnerId>
 ```

-- To assign value according to some logic, refer [Write Custom logic to configure Assignment Rules](#write-custom-logic-to-configure-assignment-rules).
+- If you want to assign the value of this attribute according to some custom logic, then you can refer section to [Write Custom logic to configure Assignment Rules](#write-custom-logic-to-configure-assignment-rules).

 ## Configure Post As Comment